srguiwiz/elasticdraw/README.md

 Elasticdraw is the name of new, distinct software.
 Its code has been started by the same person coding most of Adj.
-Stay tuned for more in 2017.
+Stay tuned for more in 2018.

+Coming along very well.
+We welcome contact with prospective clients, partners, contributors.

-If you need to know more details sooner, contact info has been provided with Adj.
+If you need to know more,
+contact info has been provided with Adj.